mr-tgokul/PowerShell/README.md

 #################################################################################

-This Repository is used to Save my Own Powershell Scripts whcih was developed using Various Powershell Modules
+This Repository is used to Save my Own Powershell Scripts which was developed using Various Powershell Modules

     * Default Windows Modules
     * POWERCLI